Creating Marketing Qualified Leads With the Right Form

 While your awareness questions are simple enough, the details you need in the consideration and decision stage are much more in-depth.
 For one, the type of business and size is important in determining fit, as the building may not support the needs of certain companies.
 If the building is high-end, questions around “current rent” or “monthly revenue” may be important to help you discover if the company is a good fit from an affordability standpoint.
 By gathering this information early on, when it comes time to start leasing, the tenant rep’s job should be fairly simple in picking sales-ready leads that met the requirements.

 While the ultimate benefit of progressive profiling is to shorten the sales cycle, there’s a secondary benefit that can help.
 List segmentation is the act of separating contacts in your CRM by various criteria.
 If you run a multifaceted business with a lot of different verticals, list segmentation is a lifesaver.

 If you have a new offer for clients in the senior living space, for example, you don’t want to send it to the people in the economic development of mixed-use developments.
 Furthermore, people interested in your ad services probably aren’t interested in what you offer in multifamily branding.
 By gathering this information from apartment leads, you can use it to segment your multifamily marketing for a more streamlined message.

-For marketing success, an apartment lead generation form is much more complex than slapping a few fields on a page.
+For content marketing success, an apartment lead generation form is much more complex than slapping a few fields on a page.
 Forms require a certain amount of business strategy to be used for their optimal effectiveness.
 This is a powerful tool that can improve the life of your sales cycle while requiring little more than some upfront strategy.
 All it takes is asking the right questions.